nuclio/nuclio/docs/tasks/deploying-functions.md

 ## Writing a simple function

-After successfully installing nuclio, you can start writing functions and deploying them to your cluster.
+After successfully installing Nuclio, you can start writing functions and deploying them to your cluster.
 All supported runtimes (such as Go, Python, or NodeJS) have an entry point that receives two arguments:

 - **Context:** An object that maintains state across function invocations.
 Includes objects like the logger, data bindings, worker information and user specified data.
 See the appropriate context reference for your specific runtime for more
 - **Event:** An object containing information about the event that triggered the function including body, headers, trigger information and so forth

 The entry point, essentially a function native to the runtime, is called whenever one of the configured triggers receives an event (more on configuring triggers later).

-> Note: nuclio supports configuring multiple triggers for a single function.
+> Note: Nuclio supports configuring multiple triggers for a single function.
 For example, the same function can be called both via calling an HTTP endpoint and posting to a Kafka stream.
 Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (e.g., `event.GetBody()`).
 Others may want to behave differently, using the event's trigger information to determine through which trigger it arrived

 The entry point may return a response which is handled differently based on which trigger configured the function.
 Some synchronous triggers (like HTTP) expect a response, some (like RabbitMQ) expect an ack or nack and others (like cron) ignore the response altogether.